 While coaching the Offensive Line (2012), Peter Clancy received Second Team All-SCIAC honors.
 As the Linebackers Coach (2011 and 2013), Ben Salzman and Max Winsberg received First and Second Team All-SCIAC honors respectively.

 Previous to joining CMS, Coach Odin was the Assistant Head Coach, Defensive Coordinator and Linebackers Coach at the University of La Verne (2008-2010), Offensive Line Coach/Run-Game Coordinator at Chaffey College (2007), Tight Ends, H-Backs and Tackles Coach at Sacramento State University (2006), Offensive Line Coach here at Claremont-Mudd-Scripps (2005), Offensive Coordinator and Assistant Head Coach at Ganesha (2002- 2004) , Running Backs Coach at Pasadena City College (2001), OL Coach at Diamond Bar High School, OL and TE Coach at San Dimas HS (1999-2000), and the OL Coach at Northview HS (1997-2000).

 A former offensive lineman, Odin played at both Citrus Community College and University of La Verne.
 He was a member of the Citrus team from 1992-94 and earned an associate’s degree in social & behavioral sciences and in business.
 He later transferred to the University of La Verne where he played from 1996-1997.
 Odin completed his bachelor’s degree in organizational management.
-He lives in Claremont with his girlfriend Ilsa and has two boys; Bryant and James.
+He lives in Claremont with his wife Ilsa and has two boys; Bryant and James.